 - Butter – you can also use vegetable oil, but I think butter adds more flavor.

-How to make caramelized onions on the stovetop
+How to Caramelize Onions Quickly on the stovetop

 You need to start with a large skillet, this gives you more cooking surface and will speed things up.
 This is going to take an hour.